 3. Delivery Cost

 We have struggled with that issue since we first started.
-We ship from far; products that are bulky in nature and without volume discount.
-However we have reached an agreement with a new transporter so that without increasing your cost we can offer DHL Express shipping…meaning it gets to you by courier safer and faster; effectively getting you a much better service for your $.
-For those worried about entry tax; you can choose postal services but much slower and not that much cheaper.
+We ship from far away; products that are bulky in nature and without volume discount.
+However we have reached an agreement with our transporter so that without increasing your cost we can offer DHL Express shipping…meaning it gets to you by courier safer and faster; effectively getting you a much better service for your $.

-Like many others we totally felt for the Blue Squadron in R1.
-In a see of orange, the blue just looked great.
-We started this project with the egoistic desire to wear the blue in a comic con; but as we were putting parts together we realize that it was a complex build ( the jumpsuit alone is a nightmare of details) and a few close troopers asked us if they could get into the action… We launched the alpha group and developed the full set from scratch.
+Like many others we totally fell for the Blue Squadron in R1.
+In a sea of orange, the blue just looked great.
+We started this project with the egoistic desire to wear the blue in a comic con; but as we were putting parts together we realize that it was a complex build (the jumpsuit alone is a nightmare of details) and a few close troopers asked us if they could get into the action… We launched the alpha group and developed the full set from scratch.
 Everything in the set has been made for this project; this is why the belt is actually made with the colored material and not a painted one.

 Thanks to Singapore (Alex-Aaron) , Australia (Mack and Co) and the UK (Rob and RS Prop) for following us in this crazy project.